Vasily Kravkov: Biography

 During the first years of the Soviet power Vasily Kravkov took part in the organization of the army medical bodies of the Russian Soviet Federative Socialist Republic.
 In October 1918 under his guidance an ambulatory care clinic of the Administration of Affairs of the Revolutionary Military Council of the Republic (Revvoyensoviet) was set up.
-Vasily Kravkov was in charge of it up to the autumn of 1919.
+He was in charge of it up to the autumn of 1919.
 Later he kept on cooperating with Red Army medical bodies.

 5 July 1920 Vasily Kravkov was arrested by the VcheKa accused of abuses in the registration of dismissals from the military conscription.
 13 July 1920 he was sentenced to capital punishment by the Presidium of the VCheKa.

 Heritage

-In 1880–1900th Vasily Kravkov published a number of works on certain problems of practical medicine.
-In 1910 in Yaroslavl his book «Zaraznye faktory ludskogo zlopoluchiya» (Infectious factors of human affliction) dedicated to the problems of health work and environment was issued.
+From 1880 to 1900, Kravkov published a number of works on certain problems of practical medicine.
+In 1910 in Yaroslavl his book Zaraznye faktory ludskogo zlopoluchiya (Infectious factors of human affliction) dedicated to the problems of health work and environment was issued.

-Vasily Kravkov's war diaries are the most important part of his heritage from historic point of view.
-He left notes of the periods of 1904–1906 and 1914–1917.
+Kravkov's war diaries are the most important part of his heritage from historic point of view.
+He left notes of the periods from 1904 to 1906 and 1914 to 1917.
 In 1919 Kravkov donated his manuscripts to the Rumyantsev Museum in Moscow, now they are kept in the Department of personal funds of the Russian State Library.

-An important fragment of his diary of the Russo-Japanese War dealing with the Battle of Liaoyang (1904) was published in the «Vremya i sudby» almanac (1991).
+An important fragment of his diary of the Russo-Japanese War dealing with the Battle of Liaoyang (1904) was published in the Vremya i sudby almanac (1991).
 In 2014 appeared the first Russian edition of the abbreviated Kravkov's diary of World War I period.